 When considering studying away, there are many different options allowing you to fit the experience into your unique path at Olin.
 Whether you have always dreamed of studying engineering in Germany or art history in Rome; whether you want to learn about the growing economies and new languages in Asia or Latin America; or if you have a desire to study somewhere off the beaten path, you can chart your own course with the study away program.

 There are three ways to go about studying away.
 Please take some time to consider the options and explore.
-Then, visit Carol Kelley in the study away office (CC318) to talk about your plans and start the application process.
+Then, visit Nick Tatar in the Student Affairs & Resources Office to talk about your plans and start the application process.

 - STUDENTS MUST BE ENROLLED FULL-TIME IN THE STUDY AWAY PROGRAM (EQUIVALENT TO 12 OLIN CREDITS)